global

 6.4.
 Processing Payments

-Payments require sufficient time for your Recipient to receive your payment and credit your account.
-You may select the date (“Process Date”) on which Nickel (or its business partners) will debit your payment method.
+Payments made through the Services require sufficient time for your Recipient to receive your payment and credit your account accordingly.
+To make a payment, use the Services to select the date ("Process Date") on which Nickel (or its business partners) will debit your payment method to pay a bill or an invoice.
 The Services will indicate the earliest possible Process Date for each payment.
-We will use commercially reasonable efforts to issue payment within one to two business days following the Process Date, depending on size and subject to payment review (Section 10).
+We will use commercially reasonable efforts to issue payment within one to two business days following the Process Date, depending on the size of the payment and subject to "payment review," as described in Section 10 below.

-If you choose to pay a Recipient from Nickel’s existing network of Users (“Nickel’s Business Network”), you acknowledge that you are solely responsible for selecting and paying the correct Recipient.
+If you choose to pay a Recipient from Nickel's existing network of Users ("Nickel's Business Network"), you acknowledge and agree that you are solely responsible for selecting and paying the correct Recipient.
+Nickel will have no liability or responsibility if you select or pay the incorrect Recipient.

 6.5.
 Scheduled Payments

-Payments may be submitted with a future Process Date (“Scheduled Payments”), but must be assigned to a valid payment method at submission and remain valid through the Process Date.
-Prior to the Process Date, a Scheduled Payment may be cancelled or edited via the Services.
-Editing a Scheduled Payment is treated as deletion and re‑creation and may result in recalculation of associated fees and renewed payment review.
+Payments may be submitted with a Process Date in the future ("Scheduled Payments"), but must be assigned to a payment method at time of submission which remains valid through the payment Process Date.
+The details of a Scheduled Payment, including associated Fees, are locked in at time of submission, except where noted otherwise.
+Prior to its Process Date, a Scheduled Payment may be cancelled or edited via the Services.
+Editing a Scheduled Payment is functionally treated as the deletion of the original Scheduled Payment and creation of a new Scheduled Payment, and accordingly may result in alterations not specifically requested including but not limited to recalculation of associated fees (per Section 16.1), and reiteration of any applicable payment review processes (per Section 10).

 6.6.
 Faster Payments